 Factors can act as immune suppressors and weaken body and predispose it to infection and cancer, diseases that further rob the body of energy and vitality.
-Similarly, overwork, multiple stresses, lack of rest or sleep, as well as lack of exercise depletes body of energy and vitality, leaving it more vulnerable to attack and with a reduced ability to defend itself.
-In effect imbalances in lifestyle and emotional / psychological factors lead to immune weakness.
+Similarly, overwork, multiple stresses, lack of rest or sleep, as well as over-exercise depletes body of energy and vitality, leaving it more vulnerable to attack and with a reduced ability to defend itself.
+And in addition to any imbalances in lifestyle, emotional / psychological factors lead to immune weakness.

 Conversely, factors can strengthen the body and prepare it to deal effectively with immune suppressors.
 Nutrition plays a key role and detailed below are the most important ones.

 Remove all food allergens.
 Allergens not only suppress the immune system, they also become critically dangerous during stress or infection.
 The danger centers on immune or adrenal systems becoming unregulated, inflammation and disease becoming chronic, and nutrient deficiency due to compromised and down-regulated absorptive capacities.
 Phyto-nutrient support from Withanolides in Ashwagandha and Curcumin in Turmeric can help regulate that inflammatory cascade (through inhibition of NF-kB and COX enzymes).
 However identification and removal of common allergens such wheat, gluten, corn, milk, dairy products and beef should be done first.
 And unfortunately for some people, this includes removing the nightshade-family foods (tomatoes, potatoes, eggplants and peppers) as they can promote inflammatory in auto-immune conditions such as arthritis.
 Meanwhile ensure intake of probiotic fermented foods and prebiotic fibrous foods – to ensure Lower Intestinal health.